input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 ## 1. Assumptions

-- The governance strategy required to approve the protocol update is out of scope of this specification -
+- The governance strategy required to approve the protocol update is out of scope of this specification

 ## 2.Strategies

-We considered two strategies, we call them full migration and versioned update:
+We considered the following strategies, but these can also be used in combination:

 - _migration strategy_: at any given point in time, there's only one valid version of a validator or minting policy.
 On an update event, all assets have to be migrated to the new